Sharing the Water with Sharks: Awareness and Education are Key

 Many shark species are common in Florida's nearshore waters and bays.
 More than 13 species of shark use these areas as nursery grounds for their pups.
 Scientific data show that many shark species migrate in and out of Florida's waters each year.
 These migrations are often linked to temperature and the presence of prey such as mullet, sardines, menhaden, and other species of baitfish.
 Migrating sharks will either move in an inshore-offshore manner or along latitudinal gradients (e.g., north-south).

 In Florida, sharks typically move inshore and north in the spring and summer, and offshore and south in fall and winter months.
 This pattern explains why shark activity is at its peak in Florida waters during April through October, which coincidentally, is also the time period that humans are more likely to be in the water.
-Yet shark attacks still remain very rare.
+Yet shark bites still remain very rare.
 Humans are 30 times more likely to be struck by lightning in Florida than to be bitten by a shark.
-Experts agree that the increase in the number of shark attacks in recent years is more related to an increase in human visitors than to an increase in shark populations or activity.
+Experts agree that the increase in the number of shark bites in recent years is more related to an increase in human visitors than to an increase in shark populations or activity.

 Humans are much more of a danger to sharks than vice versa.
-On average worldwide, fewer than 10 people die from shark attacks each year; however, the world's fisheries kill an estimated 100 million sharks annually.
+On average worldwide, fewer than 10 people die from shark bites each year; however, the world's fisheries kill an estimated 100 million sharks annually.
 The general biology and life history of most shark species make them extremely vulnerable to overfishing, which is why federal and state regulations protect these valuable resources.
 Some data show that shark populations are at 20%-30% of the level they were just 25 years ago.
 To ensure our own safety and the continued existence of these fascinating fishes, people need to become more aware of sharks and more educated about sharks and related issues.